CEODemitri/HTML-Portfolio/README.md

-# I love to Code 🤓🔰
+# Simple Code is the Best 🤓🔰
 ` const thank_you = 'Welcome to my Legendary HTML Site.
 Plain Jain as I can be'; `

 ## Slowly Updating.
 One of my favorite sites I Have built.
 Very little CSS ( I am an artist first so that was extremely tough to ignore )

-### I had to add my HTML site to my portfolio to keep the trend up going.
+### Adding my HTML site to the long list of portfolios to keep the CS trend going.
 Learning in Progress -Obvious-.